 Entering from the sand

 one look at @kookslams on instagram will highlight how often serious incidents can happen just metres from the shoreline.
-When entering the water the way in which you hold your board is critical as You will most likely have to jump over a few waves with your board under your arm, before beginning to paddle.
+THe way in which you hold your board is critical, never have your board between you and the oncoming wave.